Pallisa District

-Pallisa District is a district in Eastern Uganda.
-Like most other Ugandan districts, it is named after its chief town, Pallisa, where the district headquarters are located.
+Pallisa District is a district in Eastern Uganda which was carved out of Tororo district in 1991.
+Like most other Ugandan districts, it is named after its main town, Pallisa, where the district headquarters are located.

 Location

 Pallisa District is bordered to the north by (from west to east): Serere District, Ngora District, Kumi District and Bukedea District.
 Mbale District lies to the east.
 Budaka District lies to the southeast, Kibuku District to the southwest and Kaliro District to the west.
 Pallisa, the 'chief town' of the district, is located approximately 65 km, by road, west of Mbale, the largest city in the sub-region.
 The coordinates of the district are: 01 01N, 33 43E.

 Population

 During the 1991 national population census, the district population was put at about 166,100.
 The 2002 national census estimated the population of the district at 255,900.
-In 2012, the population of Pallisa District was estimated at about 362,600.
+In 2012, the population of Pallisa District was estimated at 362,600.

 Economic activities

 Subsistence crop agriculture and animal husbandry are the two major economic activities in the district.
 To a lesser extent, fishing, fish farming and bee keeping are increasingly practiced in Pallisa District.
 The major crops include:

 Cattle, goats, sheep, poultry, pigs, are some of the animals raised in the district.
 The district is further blessed with nine minor lakes that comprise part of the Lake Kyoga system.
-The following are the nine lakes:
+The lakes include: